 You can also encourage your workers to use hand sanitizers for extra protection against the virus.
 Hand sanitizers are easy to use and they contain different ingredients that make them ideal for different users, so be sure to have one at every workstation.

 It is also important to promote good hygiene in the workplace by instructing your employees to thoroughly and regularly wash their hands.
 You need to place sanitizer dispensers around prominent areas in the workplace and make sure that your employees and visitors have easy access to them.
 Also, it would be wise to display informative posters around the workplace so that the workers and visitors can easily learn about this deadly pandemic.
+Finally, provide your workers with personal protective equipment and supplies for cleaning and sanitizing their workspace.
+On top of the list are medical-grade disposable gloves, masks, cleaners, and disinfectants.
+Make sure you always have these supplies in stock so your employees won’t have any reason not to follow cleaning and disinfection procedures at all times.

 Avoid Sharing Equipment